The Value of Wilderness Landscapes

 The Value of Good Advice

 I have to thank my father for dispensing some good advice to me shortly before he passed away.
-He told me to always remember that there is a difference in the cost of something versus its value.
+He told me always to remember that there is a difference in the cost of something versus its value.
 What he meant was that "success" to most people often focuses on what they have in terms of a monetary measure—how much you make, the possessions you have and so on.
-His point was that looking at things in that way leads to a very limited understanding of life and it's meaning.
+His point was that looking at things in that way leads to a very limited understanding of life and its meaning.

-He pointed to many instances in his life of moments that had great value, yet cost almost nothing other than time.
-He gave me an example of a long-forgotten (by me) fishing trip to Fairford Rapids in Manitoba north of the City of Winnipeg where I grew up.
+He pointed to many instances in his life of moments that had great value yet cost almost nothing other than time.
+He gave me an example of a long-forgotten (by me) fishing trip to Fairford Rapids in Manitoba, north of the City of Winnipeg, where I grew up.
 To him, seeing my joy catching endless catfish and carp that Sunday afternoon in 1970 was an indelible memory—42 years after the trip happened—and was one of the happiest moments in his life.

 I'll never forget that story—he passed away four days later—and I took his words to heart as I moved forward in my journey in life.
 Something as innocuous as a Sunday afternoon father-son fishing trip was one of his cherished memories.
-Why?
-Because it had infinite value to him—in his mind and in his heart—and from his perspective, that's what life was really about.
+Why? because it had infinite value to him—in his mind and in his heart—and from his perspective, that's what life was really about.

 The Value of Wilderness

-As someone who has experienced the wilderness virtually all of my life, I can attest to its value on a personal level, but it's still a good idea to discuss the subject in a general sense.
+As someone who has experienced the wilderness virtually all my life, I can attest to its value on a personal level, but it's still a good idea to discuss the subject in a general sense.
 Consider for a moment that the current population on the planet is 7.7 billion people.
 By 2042, that number is expected to be 9 billion.
-That's a lot of people, so the pressure on undeveloped and wilderness areas will only get worse.
+That's a lot of people, so the pressure on undeveloped and wilderness areas will only worsen.

 Wilderness Lets you #PaddleON